 How does AlayaCare ensure the security of virtual visits?

-The service that AlayaCare uses for virtual visits as well as remote patient monitoring (RPM) is fully integrated with the AlayaCare application so that it is completely secure as well as HIPAA and PHIPA compliant.
+The service that AlayaCare uses for virtual visits is fully integrated with the AlayaCare application so that it is completely secure as well as HIPAA and PHIPA compliant.
 As with any other visit in AlayaCare, all the logs associated with a virtual visit are kept secure and within the AlayaCare database.
 No data from the virtual sessions is ever stored or shared.